Do you know what the relationship is between your property assessment and property taxes?

 The Municipal Property Assessment Corporation (MPAC) is responsible for determining the current assessed value of all properties in Ontario.
 MPAC is a not-for-profit, independent corporation created in 1997.
 Its main responsibility is to provide property owners, tenants, municipalities and government and business stakeholders with consistent and accurate property assessments.

 Ontario has a legislated four-year assessment cycle.
-All properties in Ontario were re-assessed in 2012 to bring their current value assessment up to 2012 market values.
-The last property assessment was conducted in 2008.
-Guelph’s 2012 property assessment notices were mailed by MPAC on September 7, 2012.
+All properties in Ontario were re-assessed in 2016 to bring their current value assessment up to 2016 market values.
+The last property assessment update was conducted in 2012.
+Guelph’s 2016 property assessment notices were mailed.
 If your property has had any subsequent changes in value or ownership another notice will be mailed to you reflecting the change.

 Current value assessment is the most probable sale price for your property.
 Comparing your assessment to similar sold properties in your neighbourhood is the best way to determine the most probable sale price for your property.
 MPAC can provide you with information on comparable properties in your neighbourhood.
 Visit MPAC.ca for more information.